About Us

 In addition to running her business, Ellie works as an academic specialist at Michigan State University.
 There, she does outreach to tribal communities regarding Anishinaabemowin and Indigenous student retention and recruitment.
 Ellie co-authored the Reciprocal Research Guide, a publication of MSU’s Native American Institute, which addresses how academic researchers can form healthy collaborations with tribes.
 She writes about Anishinaabe-aadiziwin (Anishinaabe life), business, and fashion in Indian Country at the Bead & Powwow Supply Blog.
 Her writing has appeared in Indian Country Today, Yellow Medicine Review, and the Saginaw Chippewa Tribal Observer.
 Ellie is currently working on some new fiction and resources for Indigenous artists.

 While running a bead store can make her a little tired of beads, Ellie does bead occasionally and is particularly fond of 11/0 2-cuts Opaque Luster Lime.
 She previously was an ardent user of sharps needles but beading needles are beginning to appeal to her.
 Ellie loves resisting settler-colonialism, fighting the patriarchy, cooking, eating fancy chocolates, talking about her pets, and staring off into space.
 She is a Jingle Dress Dancer and a Northern Women’s Traditional Dancer.
-She lives within the original 1864 Treaty boundaries of the Isabella Indian Reservation, a convenient arrangement as she relies heavily on members of her tribal community to help her navigate life.